Many people ask me, "What

 that relatively few Black people have an awareness of their

 history.
-Initially this was a rather shocking concept to me.
+Initially this was a rather shocking revelation to me.

 And I am still wondering how this picture can be changed.